-Physical Joker Prepaid MasterCard
+Physical Joker Prepaid MasterCard or Visa

 Virtual Joker Prepaid MasterCard

-As the name suggests, this is a virtual or digital card.
-This means you will not be able to hold it and the card is only stored digitally.
+You will not be able to hold it and the card is only stored digitally.
 However, like a traditional card, it can be used for online payments and will work at all stores that support Mastercard.
 However, you will not be able to use it at physical stores that require the buyer to swipe a physical card.

 Just like the physical card, this one also contains a 16-digit number, expiry date, and CVV2 code.
 You will find this information in your account only after you purchase and activate the card.
 You have to be very careful with this information as it is confidential.

 Joker Prepaid Mastercard is marketed as an affordable card but it isn’t entirely free to use.
 You will have to pay a variety of fees and charges.

-Here’s a breakdown of all of the potential fees you'll pay.
-You will not be able to use your Joker Prepaid Mastercard until you activate it.
+While the card is free to own, you will have to pay a fee to activate it.
+You will not be able to use your Joker Prepaid card until you activate it.
 The company has a fixed rates that depend on the amount loaded on the card.
-Expect to pay $7.95 for cards with balances under $200.
-The rate rises to $9.95 for cards with balances over $200.
+Expect to pay between $4.95 and $9.95.
 Unfortunately, there’s no way to save this money.
 The fee is deducted from your card balance.

 While this might sound a little expensive, we must mention that this is the usual fee charged by almost all card providers.
 The best way to avoid this fee is to avoid using non-Canadian stores or to go for a card that supports foreign currencies.
 Compare prepaid cards available in Canada and pick one that works well for you.
 Foreign transaction, however, isn’t the only thing to consider as you may have to pay additional charges as well.
 It’s important to have a full understanding of all relevant fees and charges so that you don’t end up paying more.